SIRA Logo

 Chair, Nancy Milne, OAM

-Ms Milne is a former lawyer with over 30 years’ experience primarily in insurance and reinsurance, risk management, corporate governance and professional negligence.
+Nancy Milne is a former lawyer with over 30 years’ experience primarily in insurance and reinsurance, risk management, corporate governance and professional negligence.

 She was a partner with Clayton Utz until 2003 and a consultant until 2012.
 In 2008 she was awarded the Order of Australia Medal for services to the legal sector particularly as an insurance lawyer and to the community.
-She was also previously a director of the Australand Group (now Frasers Property Group), Munich Reinsurance Australasia, and the Superannuation Administration Corporation (Pillar Administration).
+She was also previously a Director of the Australand Group (now Frasers Property Group), Munich Reinsurance Australasia, and the Superannuation Administration Corporation (Pillar Administration).

-Ms Milne has a Bachelor of Laws from the University of Sydney and is a fellow of the Australian Institute of Company Directors.
+Nancy has a Bachelor of Laws from the University of Sydney and is a fellow of the Australian Institute of Company Directors.

 Member, Chris Latham